 Roasted Bell Peppers are filled with an Italian spiced mixture of quinoa and lentils for the perfect plant-based meal that everyone will love.

-You know I’m dedicated to making healthy food taste incredible and this simple stuffed pepper recipe is no exception.
+You know I’m dedicated to making healthy food taste incredible and this simple stuffed pepper recipe with lentils is no exception.
 It’s also easy to make with pantry staples and is excellent for healthy meal prep.

 - Bell peppers: More vitamin C than a cup of orange juice!
 Plus beta-carotene, fiber, potassium, and iron